 Robert Trent Jones Sr.'s championship design and the flagship course at Boyne Highlands.
 Recently renovated.

-The Heather is the flagship of Boyne Highlands' four courses, and recent renovations have sharpened the design without altering its fundamental character.
-The course plays through northern Michigan hardwood forest with enough elevation change to keep the terrain interesting without making the walk exhausting.
-The trees frame the holes tightly on several par 4s, creating driving corridors that reward accuracy, while the par 5s open up enough to allow the longer hitter to think about reaching the green in two.
+The Heather is the flagship of Boyne Highlands' four courses, a Robert Trent Jones Sr. design that opened in 1966 and still carries the hallmarks that made his work recognizable across hundreds of layouts.
+Recent renovations have sharpened the design without altering its fundamental character.
+You're playing through northern Michigan hardwood forest with enough elevation to keep the terrain interesting without exhausting the walk.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.